steff880/MS2-project-Cottage/README.md

     - Result - Ten warnings for using _const_ and _let_

-    - **Please note that code for text animation has few global variables.
-Code taken from external resource and done exactly as shown on the [tutorial](https://www.youtube.com/watch?v=GUEB9FogoP8), in oreder to keep functionality and only names of the variables are changed to fit project needs.**
+    - **Please note that the code for text animation has few global variables.
+Code was taken from an external resource and done exactly as shown on the [tutorial](https://www.youtube.com/watch?v=GUEB9FogoP8), in order to keep functionality and only names of the variables are changed to fit project needs.**

 ### Testing User Stories